Webinar Recap: Your Questions about 2019 California Employment Law Answered by Jennifer Shaw

 You would pay for the actual time worked based on your regular payroll practices (e.g., you pay a minimum of 15 minutes, actual time, etc.), provided the employee is not required to come into the office.

-- If a nonexempt employee comes in to take care of an emergency order after hours, lives 45 minutes away, and is at the workplace for 45 minutes, is there a wage law that states he needs to be paid a minimum of 2 hours?
+- If a nonexempt employee comes in to take care of an emergency order after hours, lives 45 minutes away, and is at the work place for 45 minutes, is there a wage law that states he needs to be paid a minimum of two hours?
 Or does he only get paid for the time he clocked in and out?

 - Can you please speak to how we pay employees if they text regarding work after hours.
 We have a policy to not do that, unless it is an emergency or if they are going to be late or sick, but what happens if they do it anyway?